hunterpayne/eprop/README.md

 Encourages strong typing and provides jars providing support for various valid types of properties.

-Currently, a default set of types: Int, Long, Float, Double, String, Boolean, and Date are supported by the core jar.
+Currently, a default set of types: Boolean, Byte, Char, Short, Int, Long, Float, Double, String and Date are supported by the core jar.
 The eprop-squants jar adds additional type support for the squants types: Mass, Energy, Density, etc.
 The eprop-joda jar adds additional type support for the joda types:
 DateTime, Instant, MutableDateTime, Seconds, Minutes, Hours, Days, Weeks, Months, and Years.